Kasta Tomb: The burial chamber

 The burial chamber is 4.5x4.5 m and is separated from the second chamber by a double marble door carved to imitate wooden doors with fittings and nails.
 Insets in the doors indicate that metal rings were originally attached to them.
 The external dimensions of the inner tomb are 3.23 x 1.56 m and about 1 m deep.
 The tomb is constructed of massive stone blocks.
 The box-shaped tomb is embedded in the floor which is paved with ashlars.
 According to a report by the Greek Ministry of Culture, nails from a wooden coffin and decorative elements made of bone and glass remained from the burial in the otherwise robbed grave.

 The head of one of the two sphinxes and parts of the wings were found in the burial chamber with parts of the broken marble door.

 Remains of five people were found here.
 The deceased were a 60-year-old woman, two men aged 35 to 45, an infant and another person who was cremated.
 The younger man showed signs of unhealed, possibly fatal wounds.

-Opening of Kasta Tomb to the public
+Public access

 The tomb opened in April 2023 for specific groups (tour operators, researchers, scientists).